Lawrence-Menegus/codesafe/README.md

-# CodeSafe README
+# CodeSafe

-CodeSafe is a security scanner for Visual Studio Code that helps developers identify sensitive information (like API keys, passwords, tokens, and other secrets) within their codebase.
-It automatically scans for predefined sensitive keywords to identify them which improves security and privacy.
+CodeSafe is a security scanner for Visual Studio Code that helps developers identify and locate sensitive information, such as API keys, passwords, tokens, and other secrets, within their codebase.
+It automatically scans for predefined sensitive keywords and alerts the user, enhancing security and privacy.

 ## Features

-Automated Scanning: Automatically detects sensitive information such as API keys, passwords, database connection strings, and more.
+- **Automated Scanning** – Detects sensitive information like API keys, passwords, and database connection strings automatically.

-Redaction Prompt: When sensitive keywords are found, it prompts the user with the option to redact them with a single click.
+- **User Notification** – Alerts the user when sensitive keywords are found and provides the option to redact them.

-Customizable Sensitivity: Users can ignore specific keywords or lines to prevent unnecessary prompts.
+- **Customizable Sensitivity** – Allows users to ignore specific keywords or lines to reduce unnecessary alerts.

-Real-Time Scanning: Continuously scans the document as it changes to ensure that new secrets are flagged immediately.
+- **Real-Time Scanning** – Continuously monitors code changes and flags new secrets immediately.

 ## Requirements

-Visual Studio Code: This extension requires the latest version of VS Code.
+- **Visual Studio Code** – Requires the latest version of VS Code.

+## Installation

+1. Open **Visual Studio Code**
+2. Go to the **Extensions** Marketplace (`Ctrl + Shift + X`)
+3. Search for **CodeSafe**
+4. Click **Install**

+## Usage

+### Automatic Scanning

+CodeSafe runs automatically and detects exposed API keys and sensitive data in real time.

+### Manual Scan

+If you need to run a scan manually, follow these steps:

+1. Press **Ctrl + Shift + P**
+2. Type: **Scan Code for Security Risks**
+3. Press **Enter**

+The extension will highlight areas where sensitive information, such as API keys or passwords, is exposed.

 ## Extension Settings

-This extension does not add additional settings but allows you to enable or disable the scanning process using the safecode.scan command.
+CodeSafe does not add additional settings but allows you to enable or disable scanning using the `safecode.scan` command.

-## Use

-### Works automatically

-however

-### If Needed to Run Manually

-Do The Followimg:

-control+shift + P

-Type in Bar:
-Scan Code For Security Risks

-Press Enter

-It will highlight were you need to change the code for exposed keys, passwords or codes.

 ## Release Notes

 ### 1.0.0

+- Initial release of CodeSafe
-Initial release of CodeSafe, featuring sensitive keyword detection and redaction.
+- Features automatic detection of sensitive information and user alerts

-**Enjoy!**
+## License

+MIT License

+## Contributor

+Lawrence Menegus